 What is Trigeminal Neuralgia?

-Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Oriental Medicine, located in Lakewood, Colorado.
-He is an integrative, functional medicine practitioner specializing in chronic disease and women’s health, using acupuncture and Chinese herbs in a mainstream medical model.
-To learn more about how acupuncture helps with Trigeminal Neuralgia pain, contact Dr. Mark VanOtterloo for an appointment or free consultation.
+Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Oriental Medicine in Wheat Ridge, Colorado.
+He is an integrative, functional medicine practitioner specializing in chronic disease and women’s health.
+He uses acupuncture, tuina (medical massage), moxibustion, and herbal linents to help patients with severe facial pain.
+To learn more about how acupuncture helps with Trigeminal Neuralgia pain, schedule now for an appointment or to schedule a free discovery call.

 Spacek A, Hanl G, Groiss O, et al. Acupuncture and ganglionic local opioid analgesia in trigeminal neuralgia.

 Chang-BeohmAhn, Sang-JuLee, Jang-CheonLee, et al. A Clinical Pilot Study Comparing Traditional Acupuncture to Combined Acupuncture for Treating Headache, Trigeminal Neuralgia and Retro-auricular Pain in Facial Palsy.
 Accessed October 2018.

 Check out our blog articles for more helpful information

 The holiday season is approaching fast.
 It's a time to cherish with your loved ones, relax and rejuvenate.
 However, it's also a time when we "fall...

 Nowadays, there is much buzz around "superfoods" and their potential benefits to our health and well-being.
 These so-called superfoods claim to...

 Migraines can be prevented or reduced through various methods and techniques, and it is crucial to find the ones that work best for you.
 Some common...